Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6670 (OEM) 1GB should theoretically be a little bit faster than the GeForce 8800 GT 1GB in general. (explain)
+Memory BandwidthThe Radeon HD 6670 (OEM) 1GB, in theory, should perform a little bit faster than the GeForce 8800 GT 1GB overall. (explain)

-Texel RateThe GeForce 8800 GT 1GB should be quite a bit (more or less 75%) better at anisotropic filtering than the Radeon HD 6670 (OEM) 1GB. (explain)
+Texel RateThe GeForce 8800 GT 1GB will be quite a bit (about 75%) more effective at anisotropic filtering than the Radeon HD 6670 (OEM) 1GB. (explain)

-Pixel RateThe GeForce 8800 GT 1GB should be a lot (more or less 50%) more effective at AA than the Radeon HD 6670 (OEM) 1GB, and will be capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce 8800 GT 1GB is a lot (approximately 50%) faster with regards to full screen anti-aliasing than the Radeon HD 6670 (OEM) 1GB, and should be able to handle higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison